 Inner City Capital Connections (ICCC) is a tuition-free executive leadership training program designed by the Initiative for a Competitive Inner City (ICIC) to help business owners in under-resourced communities build capacity for sustainable growth and resiliency as well as survive the economic impact of the COVID-19 pandemic.

-“I can’t wait to get back and start to reorganize and build structure for my employees and have a better customer satisfaction.”
+“I can’t wait to get back and start to reorganize and build structure for my employees and have better customer satisfaction.”

 Horchateria Rio Luna, 2017 ICCC Los Angeles Participant